Excel Gantt chart vs. task tracker: which one should you use?

 Example workflow:

-- Tuesday: Alice finishes her task, updates the tracker.
-The blocker on Bob's task is removed.
+- Tuesday: Alice finishes her task and updates the tracker.
+Bob's blocker is removed.

-- Wednesday: Bob starts his task, updates the tracker to "In Progress."
+- Wednesday: Bob starts his task and updates his status to "In Progress."

-- Friday: PM reviews tracker progress across the week.
+- Friday: The PM reviews tracker progress for the week.
 Several tasks are ahead of schedule.
-PM updates the Gantt to reflect new end dates.
-The Gantt now shows launch moving up by 3 days.
+The PM updates the Gantt to reflect new end dates.
+Launch moves up by 3 days.

-- Next week: Updated Gantt is shared with stakeholders.
+- Next week: The updated Gantt is shared with stakeholders.

 Decision framework: choosing the right tool for your project